Axway/amplify-central/content/en/docs/manage_unified_catalog/authenticate-an-external-gateway-api.md

 ![Postman update collection authentication](/Images/central/catalog/postman-update-collection-auth.png)

 After authenticating and setting the OAuth token, expand the collection and select a method.
-Once you select a method, click the **Authorization** tab,  and from the **Type** dropdown list select **Inherit auth from parent** to use the new OAuth token.
+Once you select a method, click the **Authorization** tab,  and from the **Type** drop-down list select **Inherit auth from parent** to use the new OAuth token.

 ![Postman select method](/Images/central/catalog/postman-select-method.png)